EndPointCorp/end-point-blog/2015/10/30/perl-dancer-conference-2015-report_30.html.md

 It was great to have the author of Dancer, [Alexis Sukrieh](https://twitter.com/sukria), in attendance.
 He shared his original vision for Dancer, which filled a gap in the Perl ecosystem back in 2009.
 The goal for Dancer was to create a DSL ([Domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language)) to provide a very simple way to develop web applications.
 The DSL provides “[keywords](https://metacpan.org/pod/Dancer2::Manual#DSL-KEYWORDS)” for use in the Dancer app, which are specific to Dancer (basically extra functionality for Perl).
 One of the core aspects of keeping it simple was to avoid the use of $self (a standby of object-oriented Perl, one of the things that you just “have to do”, typically).

-Alexis mentioned that **Dancer 1 is frozen — Dancer 2 full-speed ahead!** He also shared some of his learnings along the way:
+Alexis mentioned that **Dancer 1 is frozen—​Dancer 2 full-speed ahead!** He also shared some of his learnings along the way:

 - Fill a gap (define clearly the problem, present your solution)
 - Stick to your vision
 - Code is not enough (opensource needs attention; marketing matters)
 - Meet in person (collaboration is hard; online collaboration is very hard)
-- Kill the ego — you are not your code
+- Kill the ego—​you are not your code

 While at the conference, Alexis even wrote a Dancer2 plugin, [Dancer2::Plugin::ProbabilityRoute](https://metacpan.org/pod/Dancer2::Plugin::ProbabilityRoute), which allows you to do [A/B Testing](https://en.wikipedia.org/wiki/A/B_testing) in your Dancer app.
 (Another similar plugin is [Dancer2::Plugin::Sixpack](https://metacpan.org/pod/Dancer2::Plugin::Sixpack).)